felixlopz/hubrise-test-task/content/contributing/en/video-guide.md

   description:
 ---

-## Introduction

-This guide includes useful commands for generating short videos that can be used when contributing the HubRise website.
+This page introduces useful commands for generating short videos that can be used on our website.

 ## Recommendations for Videos